markholloway/markholloway.github.io/_posts/2018-12-21-cisco-mac-console-terminal.md

 ---
 layout: post
-title: Using the macOS screen app to manage serial console access on Cisco devices
+title: Using the macOS screen app to manage serial console access to Cisco devices
 tags: [cisco]
 ---
 Today brought me one step closer to being completely dongle free and standardizing on one type of cable connection.
 Upon receiving my USB-C Cisco console cable I decided experiemnt with `screen` beyond just the basics of establishing Cisco serial console connectivity.